tkilla64/eurorack/README.md

 pmult:
 A passive multiple with two 1-to-3 or one 1-to-6 configuration.

+rp2040_proto:
+A Raspberry RP2040 prototype board with some useful features.

 snh_noise:
 Sample & Hold with an additional white noise generator.
 The noise output is normalled to the signal input.